LadyAleena/site/files/lib/readme.md

 ## The directories and files

-[Page](Page): These modules display my site's pages, generate data for my site for specific sections or pages, or are miscellaneous helpers for my site.
+[Page](Page): These modules display my site's pages, generate data for specific sections or pages on my site, or are miscellaneous helpers for my site.

 [RPG](RPG): These modules were written to help me display my AD&D player characters, however, that project is on indefinite hold.
 They are not worth sharing as they are for *Advanced Dungeons & Dragons* 2nd Ed., and the current edition is 5.